 The Beeches Estate is on London Road, Mitcham, just south of the new Mitcham Fire Station.
-It was built in 1959/60 on the site occupied by E.T.
-Pearson Ltd., who made Lactagol.
-The factory site was bought by Mitcham Borough Council in 1959.
+It was built in 1959/60 on the site of E.T.
+Pearson, makers of Lactagol, which was bought by Mitcham Borough Council in 1959.

 From the Norwood News, 15th July 1960: